Ground Beef Taquitos are perfect for game day. These crunchy bites of heaven are better than anything you’ll find at taco stand!

 - Place them in a freezer bag, remove as much air as possible, and freeze.

-- To reheat, wrap the taquitos in a paper towel.
+- To reheat, wrap the taquitos in a damp paper towel.
 Microwave for 1 minute.
 They will not be very crunchy.

 - The best way to reheat taquitos is by placing them in an oven at 375 F for 15 minutes.

-Fully cooked, taquitos last 3-4 days in the fridge.
+- Fully cooked, taquitos last 3-4 days in the fridge.

-Fully cooked, taquitos last up to 3 months in the freezer.
+- Fully cooked, taquitos last up to 3 months in the freezer.

-Taquitos Vs. Flautas
+Taquitos Vs. Flautas Vs. Rolled Tacos

-- taquitos were made with corn tortillas
+- taquitos are made with corn tortillas

-- flautas were made with flour tortillas
+- flautas are made with flour tortillas

-Classic Ground Beef Taquitos
+Ground Beef Taquitos

 Equipment